-Such a vast injection would have had a significant impact on the economy, especially given the fact that some individuals listed include former provincial governors such as Sir James Douglas of British Columbia.
-Former Prime Minister John A. Macdonald is also listed, however, there is no information on how much money he received.
-Still, such high-profile positions speak to the potential influence of this compensation on Canadas political landscape.
+Such a vast injection would have had a significant impact on the economy.
+And notably, individuals listed in the database include former provincial governor Sir James Douglas of British Columbia and former Prime Minister John A. Macdonald, however, there is no information on if Douglas or Macdonald were compensated.
+It appears that they had family members, either through blood or marriage, who were compensated for their slave ownership.
+Still, such high-profile positions speak to the potential influence of this compensation on Canada’s political landscape.

 Want to join the Broadview community and make sure you don’t miss a story?
 Sign up for one of our newsletters.